anytizer/sargam-blog.lmms/README.md

 * You have to save the note yourself if you need it to replay in the future.
 * It re-generates a new set of note.
 * Does not recognize the style of singing
-* Does not prevent the history of how it was designed earier.
+* Does not prevent the history of how it was designed earlier.

+## What is a raag?
+Technically, a raag could be a named combination of musical notes.
+There is much more to [explore](https://en.wikipedia.org/wiki/Raga).
+But, many of them are already been [lost permanently](https://www.indianclassicalmusic.com/what-is-raag).

 ## Why Bhupali?

-It is a  melody pattern with the major pentatoic notes.
+Bhupali is assumed to be over 4,000 years old system.
+It's melody pattern has been loved by many people and it thrived for so long.

 It's ascending and descending notes are similar, as expected in reverse manner.
 Data entry to this Raag is easy, and the human ear can find out if something is not right.
 Since the usage of major notes (no shaprs, no flats) it is a perfect pick up for the project.